Jul 6, 2026

 XP on completion

-NOW Foods Collagen Peptides 1 lb tub — hydrolyzed bovine type I/III peptides, 10 g per scoop
+NOW Foods Collagen Peptides 8 oz tub — hydrolyzed bovine type I/III peptides, 10 g per serving

 Best budget

-NOW Foods · Hydrolyzed bovine type I & III peptides · 1 lb tub
+NOW Foods · Hydrolyzed bovine type I & III peptides · 8 oz tub

 NOW Collagen Peptides Review

 NOW Collagen Peptides is the right starting point if you want to run a real collagen-peptide protocol without paying the premium-brand markup.
-It's plain hydrolyzed bovine type I/III collagen — the same form behind the skin and joint trials — at the lowest cost-per-gram on the list, from a brand whose in-house quality control has been among the most consistent in the industry for 30+ years.
+It's plain hydrolyzed bovine type I/III collagen — the same form behind the skin and joint trials — at the lowest sticker price on the list (~$16 for an 8 oz tub), from a brand whose in-house quality control has been among the most consistent in the industry for 30+ years.
 What you trade for the price is the grass-fed sourcing story and the added cofactors: no pasture-raised marketing, no built-in vitamin C, no sweeteners.
 Just real peptides that mix clean.
-The dose math is simple — one scoop is 10 g (the Clark 2008 athlete-joint dose), two scoops gets you the full 20 g skin window — and even doubled up, NOW's cost-per-gram beats every premium tub here.
-Add your own vitamin C, run 10-20 g daily, and most budget buyers never need to upgrade.
-Here's the full breakdown.
+The dose math is simple — one serving is 10 g (the Clark 2008 athlete-joint dose), two servings gets you the full 20 g skin window.
+Two honest notes on the value: it's a small 8 oz tub (~21 servings), and per gram NOW is actually mid-pack — close to Vital Proteins and pricier than the bulk tubs — so its real edge is the lowest entry price, not the cheapest gram.
+Add your own vitamin C, and for the buyer who wants the cheapest way to start with a trusted-QC brand, here's the full breakdown.

 Check on Amazon